Continuing Education Activity

 Pharmacists can be involved in the care of a patient taking albendazole by creating the proper formulation for the patient to administer.
 For example, patients with high aspiration risks or swallowing dysmotility can benefit from oral suspensions, and children can benefit from dissolved tablets or oral suspensions as well to increase their adherence to drug therapy.

-For patients with neurologic involvement, ophthalmologists can observe potential retinal progression and resolution of the disease, and infectious diseases specialists can coordinate care with primary care providers to ensure proper treatment of the infection.
+For patients with neurologic involvement, ophthalmologists can observe potential retinal progression and resolution of the disease, and infectious disease specialists can coordinate care with primary care providers to ensure proper treatment of the infection.
 Nurses are integral in the treatment process as they are often the direct interface with the patient and can obtain information regarding medication side effects and patient adherence.
 With interprofessional management and monitoring, albendazole therapy has its best chance of achieving positive patient outcomes.
 [Level 5]